 SAT Subject Tests — Essential Information for High Schoolers

 With all the talk about the SAT and ACT, it’s sometimes easy to forget about SAT Subject Tests.
-As of this writing, only one U.S. college (M.I.T.) requires Subject Tests from all applicants, while 14 others recommend them from all applicants.
-Also, 15 schools require or recommend Subject Tests when applying to specific programs within the college.
+As of this writing, 14 colleges recommend them from all applicants and 15 schools require or recommend Subject Tests when applying to specific programs within the college.

 Most test-flexible schools give applicants the option of sending SAT Subject Test scores instead of the SAT or ACT scores to fulfill the schools’ testing requirements.
 The chart below shows a few top-tier schools with test-flexible policies.
 (Remember to always check with the school first, as policies can change.)

 THE BASICS OF SUBJECT TESTS

 Administered by the College Board, there are currently 20 tests to choose from, including math, literature, various foreign languages, and several different scientific disciplines (biology, chemistry, and physics).
 While the number of questions per test varies, all of the questions are multiple-choice.
 All of the SAT Subject Tests are one hour long when taken without accommodations.
 If students receive accommodations from the College Board for the SAT or PSAT, students will be given those same accommodations for their Subject Tests.